zixin448/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Create a separate student list and leave person untouched.
     * Pros: Fewer checks on whether person is a student required.
-    * Cons: Additional filters required to remove duplicates when display both persons and students.
+    * Cons: Additional filters required to remove duplicates when displaying both persons and students.

 _{more aspects and alternatives to be added}_